Vorschreibung/siml/SPEC.rst

 * No arbitrary nesting:

   - Only: top-level sequence of flat mappings.
-  - Values are only: scalar, simple list of bare words (inline or block), or literal block.
+  - Values are only: scalar, list of bare words written with brackets, or literal block.
   - No mappings inside lists, no lists of lists, no nested mappings.